 Sue’s early work includes experience in protective services and community mental health serving those recovering from the impacts of child abuse and neglect, incest, sexual assault and domestic violence.
 She has extensive experience in operational management and leading and managing innovation within complex systems.
 Most recently she served as president and CEO of Florence Crittenton Services, a non-profit that addresses the comprehensive needs of pregnant and parenting teens through a strategic partnership with Denver Public Schools.
 Sue also served as founding president and CEO of the Colorado Center for Nursing Excellence where she worked with diverse stakeholders across Colorado to develop and implement innovative approaches to building a strong nursing workforce.
 Prior to that, Sue held leadership positions at the Southeast Denver Business Partnership and Rose Medical Center in Denver.

-Emily Hastings is the administrative coordinator at the Center for Out-Of-Court Divorce.
+Emily Hastings is the Operations Manager and Court Liaison at the Center for Out-Of-Court Divorce.
 She oversees daily operations and the administrative aspects of the Center.
 She provides customer service and assistance with scheduling for COCD clients.
 Emily’s role includes case management support and facilitation of communication and coordination between clients and the Center’s team.
 She relocated to Denver from Austin, Texas, with 15 years of experience in the hospitality industry.
 She graduated cum laude with a bachelor’s degree from Texas State University in San Marcos, Texas.
 She is also a registered yoga teacher with advanced training in the therapeutic application of yoga.

 Ellen Weston Squires